mrc-ide/reactidd/README.md

 ## Temporal data

-The main temporal data for REACT are
+The main temporal data for REACT are `inst/extdata`.
+The file `positive.csv` contains the number of positive swabs collected by day and by region for all currently reported rounds of REACT-1.
+Similarly, the file 'total.csv` contains the total number of swabs collected by day and by region.

 ## Spatial data

-## Risk factor data
+The spatial analyses is contained in the directory `inst/spatial`.
+Each of the R scripts there can be run in sequence to regenerate spatial output for rounds 1 to 4, using the geospatial modelling framework.